mattbnz/web-matt/content/w/2023-goals.md

 Lastly, I've been reflecting on a set of principles that are important to me.
 These are not so much new lessons, more confirming to myself what I value moving forward.
 There are many things I could include here, but to keep it somewhat brief, the key influences on my thinking are:

 * Independence - I can't entirely explain why or where it comes from, but since the start of my professional career (which I consider to be my consulting/freelancing development during high school) I've understood that I'm far more motivated by building and growing my own business than I am by working for someone else.
 Working for myself has always felt like the default and sensible course - I'm excited to get back to that.
-I do worry that I'm limiting, or at least delaying, my potential impact vs joining an existing effort whose purpose I can identify with, but the tradeof feels worthwhile to me to have the opportunity to build a business from scratch.

 * Openness - Open is better than closed, in terms of software, business model and organisational processes.
 This continues to be a strong belief and something I want to uphold in my business endeavours.
 Competition should be based on superior technical quality or service, not artificial constraints or barriers to entry that lock customers and users into a single solution or market.
 Protocols and networks should be open for wide participation and easily acceesible to new entrants and competition.